Hambart471/Hambart471/README.md

 ### 🚀 About Me

 Welcome!
-I am a self-taught C++ developer with a strong focus on modern C++, data structures, algorithms, and multithreading.
-Over the past year, I’ve been building small projects and solving algorithmic challenges to deepen my knowledge of:
+I am a self-taught C++ developer.
+In the past year, I’ve been deeply focused on mastering modern C++, practicing on LeetCode, and building small projects to explore:

 - Algorithms
 - Data Structures